ibm-cloud-docs/powervs-vpc/tutorial-connect-jump-ssh.md

 # Connect to a VPC VSIs or Power Virtual Server Instances by using floating IP
 {: #solution-ssh}

-After deployment, connect to the landscape via SSH proxy using the jump box's floating IP to access the private IPs of Intel and PowerVS instances.
+After deployment, connect to the landscape via SSH proxy using the jump box's floating IP to access the private IPs of Intel and {{site.data.keyword.powerSys_notm}} instances.
 {: shortdesc}

 ## Before you begin